Health and Social Care

 However, our teachers are always happy to arrange to meet individual students at mutually agreed times, any time throughout the school day.

-Any student who is not meeting deadlines or appears to need support will be required to arrange time with the staff to allow us to guide their progression and completion of the course.
+Any student who is not meeting deadlines or appears to need support will be required to arrange time with the staff to allow us to guide their progression and completion of the course and subject to Behaviour Management Policies.

 Students have 5 lessons a week for this programme, plus an expectation of homework to be completed as set, averaging 90 minutes a week.